Brigsby Bear: Plot

 James is forced to live in an underground bunker with his parents Ted and April Mitchum.
-While Ted tells James that the outside world is dangerous, he often is seen by James leaving the bunker with a gas mask on.
-James is fascinated with an educational children's show titled Brigsby Bear, centered around the title bear helping characters escape from trouble, because it is the only show he owns and is allowed to watch.
+While Ted tells James that the outside world is dangerous, James often sees him leaving the bunker with a gas mask on.
+James is fascinated with an educational children's show titled Brigsby Bear Adventures, centered on the titular bear helping characters escape from trouble, because it is the only show he owns and is allowed to watch.
 One night, he sneaks out only to see several police cars approach the home.
 As the police raid the bunker, James is taken away from Ted and April, who are arrested.

 James is brought to the police station and meets Detective Vogel, who tells James that Ted and April are not his real parents and that he has been held captive since he was a baby.
 Vogel then introduces James to his real parents, Greg and Louise Pope, and their teenage daughter, Aubrey.
-Having trouble adapting to his new life, James visits a psychologist named Emily, who informs James that Brigsby Bear is not real and was made by Ted, a former artist and designer, who disappeared with his wife in 1987.
+Having trouble adapting to his new life, James visits a psychologist named Emily who informs James that Brigsby Bear Adventures was made by Ted, a former artist and designer who disappeared with his wife in 1987, and that only James has ever seen it.
 Emily explains that the police tracked Ted from the studio where the show was made after he was spotted by a passerby days prior.
-Realizing that no one else will continue the story, James comes up with the idea to make a movie based on the character to close the series.
+Realizing that no one else will continue the story, James comes up with the idea of making a movie based on the character to close the series.

 One night, Aubrey takes James to a party.
 He meets Aubrey's friend Spencer and later starts talking about Brigsby Bear to his new friends.
 He starts production after Vogel, who sympathizes with James through Vogel's own early acting dreams, lends James some props from the show, and Spencer, being a filmmaker, agrees to make the movie with him.
 Spencer also advertises the movie by uploading episodes of Brigsby Bear to YouTube, where it gains popularity and a new audience.
 Greg and Louise do not approve of James' activities because they fear it hinders his chances of living a normal life.